 - it is formed under Canadian federal, provincial or territorial law.
-A firm outside Canada would need to incorporate a Canadian entity that would apply for IIROC membership.
+A firm outside Canada would need to create a Canadian entity that would apply for IIROC membership.
 The Canadian applicant would have to satisfy all requirements for membership;

 - it proposes to carry on business in Canada as a dealer;